godilite/vote-38/README.md

 ## Introduction

 Vote38 is a decentralized, non-custodial opinion poll and voting platform built on the Stellar Network.
 It leverages blockchain technology to ensure secure, transparent, and tamper-proof voting processes.
 This platform uses Flutter for mobile app development and Firebase for real-time data streaming, providing a seamless and interactive user experience.
+## Note on building project from source code.
+- You will need to add a firebase service account which is removed for security to not leak firebase credentials on github.
+- Install flutter SDK if you do not have one already.
+- Run command in project directory `flutter run`

 ## Features